-Bambi and Caravel Similarities
+How Are Bambi and Caravel the Same?

 Former Airstream Director of Sales C.H.
 Manchester put it best, “Bambi means speed.
 Bambi means stamina…and, most important of all, Bambi means full Airstream quality, engineered and proportioned and thoroughly travel-tested.”
-The 2020 model year Bambi was built with the same inspiration and intentional features to give campers and travelers the ability to easily get up and go anywhere but still have every comfort of their home along for the ride.
+Bambi was built with the same inspiration and intentional features to give campers and travelers the ability to easily get up and go anywhere but still have every comfort of their home along for the ride.

 With Caravel, the Airstream experience is amplified, as numerous design touches elevate the single-axle experience.
 Like a sophisticated big-city loft, Caravel features the perfect blend of metal, woodgrain, and neutral white – a palette that gives the interior of distinctly modern feel.
-Named after Airstream founder Wally Byam’s love of sea-going vessels – and harkening back to the original Caravel line introduced in 1956 – this new iteration maintains the feel of a land-borne yacht.
+Named after Airstream founder Wally Byam’s love of sea-going vessels – and harkening back to the original Caravel line introduced in 1956 – this revitalized model maintains the feel of a land-borne yacht.
 The Caravel answers the need to travel farther, stay longer, and have all the premium features that are ready to go on day one.

-Difference #1 - Rear Bumper
+#1 — A Rear Bumper

-With an upgraded rear polished bumper, Caravel has additional room to store equipment such as hoses, power cables, and other tools.
+With an upgraded rear polished bumper, Caravel has additional exterior room to store equipment such as hoses, power cables, and other tools.

 Bambi comes standard with a durable 3M protective film strip to protect the aluminum from scrapes and scratches.
 The Caravel includes two front stainless steel stone guards that will safeguard the aluminum from rock damage or other road debris that may come up while traveling.
 Both models feature a front window guard that not only protects the glass from road debris but also shades the interior and provides extra privacy.